 In Hong Kong, there are about 10 known overwintering sites for Danaids.
 These sites are often densely wooded, providing habitats and shelter from wind and rain.
 Water supplies such as perennial streams are also present at the overwintering sites.
 Siu Lang Shui, Tuen Mun, is the largest known overwintering site for Danaids in Hong Kong; during the peak period in recent years, about 40,000 overwintering Danaids were recorded.

-In 2009, we have launched an Overwintering Danaids Survey; the surveyed sites included Siu Lang Shui, Shing Mun Country Park and Deep Water Bay.
+In 2009, we have launched an Overwintering Danaids Survey; the surveyed sites included Siu Lang Shui (Tuen Mun), Deep Water Bay (Hong Kong Island), Fan Lau and Shui Hau (Lantau).
 It aims to collect more data on overwintering Danaids, including the distribution of local overwintering sites, migration routes of overwintering Danaids, statistics on and behaviour of local overwintering Danaids.
 In the future, we will expand the survey by collecting data from more overwintering sites, in order to explore the wonder of nature and safeguard these sites from destruction.

 3961 0200 (T)

 Rm.
 2314, 23/F., Gala Place,